-NOTE: Change Auditor 6.x agents prefer available coordinators within the same site, but if none are found, all available coordinators within the same installation are considered.
+NOTE: Change Auditor agents (version 6.x or later) prefer available coordinators within the same site, but if none are found, all available coordinators within the same installation are considered.
 If one or more (depending on agent type) non-site coordinators are connected, and one or more coordinators are later discovered within the agent site, the agents connect to the site-located coordinators and drop non-site coordinator connections.
 If this behavior is problematic for your environment, contact Quest Technical Support to discuss possible configuration options.